Chenjy0212/mdelta/README.md

 # MODELTA

-- Chen and Yang Lab Multi fork Development cell lineage tree alignment algorithm package and executable program.
+- Yang Lab Multi fork Development cell lineage tree alignment algorithm package and executable program.

 - You can get the score matrix through them to analyze the node relationship of the pedigree tree, or you can test the correlation.